 - Are you building or launching an astonishing application or game?

-- Do you need to share your data within a local environment?
+- Do you need to share your data in a local environment?

 The accessibility of a testing environment is important, especially when you pursue an agile approach.
 Ask yourself or your team the following questions whether the solution you are using or will use is optimal in terms of availability.